NestJS vs Fastify 2026: Opinionated vs Minimal Backend

 | TypeORM integration | @nestjs/typeorm | Manual |

 NestJS has a significantly richer opinionated ecosystem.
-Fastify requires assembling your own structure.
+Fastify requires assembling your own structure but gives you maximum control over every layer.

 When to Choose